rbturnbull/hespi/README.rst

     hespi image1.jpg image2.jpg

-This will prompt you to specify an output directory.
+By default the output will go to a directory called ``hespi-output``.
 You can set the output directory with the command with the ``--output-dir`` argument:

 .. code-block:: bash